USEPA/e-manifest/emanifest-py/README.md

 6. get_manifest
 7. get_sites

-The following method is only for regulators:
+The following methods are for regulator users only:

 1. get_handler
+2. get_cme_lookups
+3. get_cme_indicators
+4. get_cme_types

 API endpoints designed for use by other groups, such as regulators or industry users, will return 'Access Denied' errors if you are not authorized to access these resources in RCRAInfo.